VikOlliver/RepRapMicron/maus/README.md

 probe_electrolysis_grip.scad provides a convenient jig for making micron probe tips from fine nichrome wire.
 5% salt solution is used as the electrolyte, and the process is described at [https://www.printables.com/model/874566](https://www.printables.com/model/874566).

+metriccano_flexures.scad has the 2-way flexure joints used for an XY Table in it, and is included by maus_stage.scad .
+This should probably be in the include directory, but there are too many dependencies and I haven't figured out a nice way yet.

 ## Documentation
 There is precious little, mostly because I've been busy making it work and haven't written any yet.
 Experiences are logged on the RepRap Blog http://blog.reprap.org (yes, that is http, the project is rather old).